Fer-Bonilla/blockchain-developer-bootcamp-final-project/README.md

 # :star2: Miluka

-Welcome to Miluka, the Dapp to create micro lotteries based on basic games that let people win instant prices that can cash using the stable coin platform token and the native token.
+Welcome to Miluka, the Dapp to create micro lotteries that let the people win instant prices that can cash using the token platform.
+The Dapp first version planned for the Consensys Bootcamp includes the micro-lotteries creation, users registration, and betting and prize withdrawal to the winner Ethereum Address.

-## 🎮 The Game
+## 🎮 The Dapp

-1) One user can start a micro lottery based on token limits (Only a specified range for base values, for example, 1, 2, 5, or 10) then let to define a limit fixed-top price for example 100 X base value.
-2) Users can choose the pool that opens and participate until the maximum value is achieved.
+1) Users can bet into a micro-lottery from three different sizes(Defined by top value) with a fixed betting value of numbers of lottery tokens for each one.

+2) If there is a previous lottery with the same top limit opened with slots available, the user is assigned to this one

-3) When the pool top value is achieved the system executes an oracle call to get a random winner and execute the price withdrawal to the winner.
+3) Users are assigned to open lotteries until a top value is achieved, and then the smart contract executes an oracle call to get the winner's address, and prize withdrawal is executed to the lottery winner instantly.

-4) winner can cash the money to the stable coin and buy directly to the store associated with the platform and get the product chosen.
-5) Tokens are kept and paid to the partner, reducing all the cash management processes and getting discounts and offers.
+4) Users can select a percentage of prize for automatic betting on new micro-lotteries with a user rule defined and withdrawal condition defined.

+5) Lottery token can be a swap for a contract base stable-coin token in the local currency (Currency from the country where the user is registered) and business partners can offer products to buy directly from the platform.

+6) Bussiness partner e-commerce platform can offer discounts and products.
+A business partner can take liquidity from the stable-coin wallet or use it with other partners to improve cash management through the platform.

 ## 👩🏻‍💻 The Players